djsudduth/keep-it-markdown/README.md

 Docker image altered to use Ubuntu:22.04 to fix Google auth issues with gkeepapi
 Added new flag -m to move exported images to Archive folder
 Removed python deprecated imghdr library with pillow module

+## 0.6.0 Recent Changes
+Now requires Python v-3.10+ to run KIM
+New Docker image to get the Keep token
+Old keep-test.py module removed for new Google authentication